informed-governance-project/NISINP/docs/modules.rst

 Main components of the software:

-- the governance platform module (settings, administration panel and core components);
+- the governance platform (settings, administration panel and core components).
+The governance platform provides access to the various modules hosted on the platform;
-- the NIS 2 Incident Notification module (models and views related to the incidents notifications);
+- the Incident Notification module (models and views related to the incidents notifications);
 - the API.